EssejTobor/matplotlib-challenge/README.md

 Capomulin was the only treatment to show tumor volume reduction over the 45-day treatment ss evidenced by figure 4:
 ![See figure 4:](Figures/4_Tumor_Change.png)

+In Conclusion it is recomended to move forward with Capomulin.